 2. Objection to doing the Recipe, “I cannot do the Qigong exercises because, a.
 I do not understand them, b.
 I am physically unable, c.
 Both a. and b.”
 My response, “I will help you.”
 (See my “My Commitment to All of You” below in this post).

 3. Objection to doing the Recipe, “I cannot do the Qigong perfectly, so I know it is not worth my time because if I cannot do it perfectly, I know I cannot recover.”
 My response: “The only “perfect” Qigong is the one your body is allowing you to do in the moment you are doing it, and it is good enough.”
 Click here for more information on why your best is good enough.

 4. Objection to doing the Recipe, “It takes too much time.”
 My response, “You are worth the time it takes to cure yourself from a disease from which the professionals say there is no cure.
 Plus, for those of you doing daily Parkinson’s research, once you stop doing daily Parkinson’s research (Part 2a of the challenge), you will find yourself with extra time to do the Recipe and many other wonderful things.”

 5. Objection to doing the Recipe, “I am currently taking medications and I do not want to reduce them.”
 My response, “Don’t.”
 I feel that you will benefit greatly from doing the Parkinson’s Recipe for Recovery® even if you are currently taking medications.
-I do not believe that you can reach full recovery while on medications, but doing the Recipe and cleansing your liver will help your body process your medications better and help you function better, and maybe some time in the future you will decide that reduction makes sense to achieve your recovery.
+Doing the Recipe and cleansing your liver will help your body process your medications better and help you function better, and maybe some time in the future you will decide that reduction makes sense in your recovery.
 Click here for more on medications.